-Canon 50D versus Canon 7D
+Canon 50D vs 7D

-The Canon EOS 50D and the Canon EOS 7D are two enthusiast cameras that were announced, respectively, in August 2008 and September 2009.
+The Canon EOS 50D and the Canon EOS 7D are two enthusiast cameras that were officially introduced, respectively, in August 2008 and September 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 50D has a resolution of 15.1 megapixel, whereas the 7D provides 17.9 MP.
+The 50D has a resolution of 15.1 megapixels, whereas the 7D provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is somewhat larger (4 percent) than the Canon 50D.
 Moreover, the 7D is markedly heavier (5 percent) than the 50D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.